Travel.State.Gov > International Travel > Country Information > Micronesia International Travel Information

 Visit the Embassy of the Federated States of Micronesia (FSM) website for the most current information.

-You will need a U.S. passport valid for at least 180 days from the time of entry, a completed FSM Immigration Arrival and Departure Record (FSM Form 5004), and a completed FSM Customs Form in order to enter the FSM.
-Your air carrier will distribute the FSM Immigration Arrival and Departure Record and Customs Form before you arrive into the FSM.
-U.S. citizens may enter the FSM to live, work, or study indefinitely without visas or non-citizen registration requirements.
+You will need a U.S. passport valid for at least 180 days from the time of entry, a completed FSM Immigration Arrival and Departure Record, and a completed FSM Customs Form in order to enter the FSM.
+Your air carrier will distribute the FSM Immigration Arrival and Departure Record and Customs Form before you arrive in the FSM.
+U.S. citizens may enter the FSM to live, work, or study indefinitely without visas or non-citizen registration requirements per the Compact of Free Association between the Unites States and the FSM.
 There is no limit to the length of time U.S. citizens can remain in the FSM.

-Travel on commercial aircraft between states of the FSM is considered to be international travel and as such, non-citizens are required to comply with passport requirements upon arrival in to any state of the FSM from a commercial aircraft regardless of the point of boarding.
+Travel on commercial aircraft between states of the FSM is considered to be international travel, and persons who are not citizens of the FSM are required to comply with passport requirements upon arrival in any state of the FSM from a commercial aircraft regardless of the point of boarding.

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to the FSM.

 Report crimes to the local police by dialing 911 and contact the U.S. Embassy at 320-2187.

 Remember that local authorities are responsible for investigating and prosecuting crime.

 See our webpage on help for U.S. victims of crime overseas.